-Upon satisfactory completion of the aeroplane evaluation through an engineering inspection and test programme consistent with the type certification procedures of the Agency and sufficient in-service experience data (see Appendix 1 & 2):
+Upon satisfactory completion of the aeroplane evaluation through an engineering inspection and test programme consistent with the type certification procedures of the Agency EASA and sufficient in-service experience data (see Appendices 1 and 2):

-- (1) The type design approval, the Maximum Approved Diversion Time and demonstrated capability of any time-limited systems will be reflected in the approved AFM or AFM-Supplement, and the aeroplane and engine Type Certification Data Sheet or Supplemental Type Certificate which contain directly or by reference the following pertinent information, as applicable: - special limitations (if necessary), including any limitations associated with a maximum diversion time established in accordance with section 8 paragraph (1) and time-limited systems (for example, the endurance of cargo hold fire suppression systems); - (ii) additional markings or placards (if required); - (iii) revision to the performance section of the AFM to include the data required by Appendix 4 paragraph 10; - (iv) the airborne equipment, installation, and flight crew procedures required for extended range operations; - (v) description or reference to the CMP document containing the approved aeroplane standards for extended range operations; - (vi) a statement to the effect that:
+- (1) The type design approval, the maximum approved diversion Time and demonstrated capability of any time-limited systems will be reflected in the approved AFM or AFM-Supplement, and the aeroplane and engine type certification data sheet or supplemental type certificate which contain directly or by reference the following pertinent information, as applicable: - special limitations (if necessary), including any limitations associated with a maximum diversion time established in accordance with section 8 paragraph (1) and time-limited systems (for example, the endurance of cargo hold fire suppression systems); - (ii) additional markings or placards (if required); - (iii) revision to the performance section of the AFM to include the data required by Appendix 4 paragraph 10; - (iv) the airborne equipment, installation, and flight crew procedures required for extended-range operations; - description or reference to the CMP document containing the approved aeroplane standards for extended-range operations; - (vi) a statement to the effect that:

-"The Type design, systems reliability and performance of the considered airplane/engine models combinations have been evaluated by the Agency in accordance with CS-25, CS-E and AMC 20-6 and found suitable for ETOPS operations when configured, maintained and operated in accordance with this document.
+"The type design, systems reliability and performance of the considered airplaneaeroplane/engine models combinations have been evaluated by the Agency EASA in accordance with CS-25, CS-E and AMC 20-6 and have been found suitable for ETOPS operations when configured, maintained and operated in accordance with this document.
 This finding does not constitute an approval to conduct ETOPS operations."

-- (2) The Engine ETOPS Type Design approval and Maximum Approved Diversion Time will be reflected in the engine Type Certification Data Sheet or Supplemental Type Certificate which contain directly or by referencing the following pertinent information, as applicable: - (i) special limitations (if necessary), including any limitations associated with the Maximum Approved Diversion Time should be established; - (ii) additional markings or placards (if required); - (iii) description or reference to a document containing the approved engine configuration.
+- (2) The engine ETOPS type design approval and maximum approved diversion time will be reflected in the engine type certification data sheet or supplemental type certificate which contain directly or by referencing the following pertinent information, as applicable: - (i) special limitations (if necessary), including any limitations associated with the maximum approved diversion time should be established; - (ii) additional markings or placards (if required); - (iii) description or reference to a document containing the approved engine configuration.